Running the PharmCAT Pipeline

 -s <sample id>, --samples <samples>

-A comma-separated list of sample.
+A comma-separated list of sample IDs.

 -S <txt_file>, --sample-file <txt_file>